| Title: | Bindings for ArcGIS |

 the dataset, which follows the structure:

-<directory>/<Geodatabase Name>/<feature dataset name>/<dataset name>
+<directory>/<Geodatabase Name>/<feature dataset name>/<dataset name>.

-located in a feature dataset fdataset within
+So for a table called table1 located in a feature dataset fdataset within

-, the full path might be:
+a Geodatabase called data.gdb, the full path might be:

 C:/Workspace/data.gdb/fdataset/table1